South Riding, Virginia: Board of directors

 The board of directors is the executive branch of the community government, led by the President, currently Steve Pasquale, and the Vice President, currently Michael Hardin.
 There are seven members elected by residents.
 As stated by the governing documents, the Board's responsibilities include, "developing the annual budget and setting assessments, promulgating and enforcing rules and regulations, administering the architectural scheme of the community and regulating exterior appearance of the homes and providing for the necessary personnel and contractual services to maintain all commonly owned property and facilities".
 The Board of Directors also establishes committees which handle specific issues.
 The board meets monthly at the South Riding Center.

 Representation

-South Riding lies entirely within Virginia's 10th congressional district, currently represented in Congress by Representative Suhas Subramanyam (D-Leesburg).
-It is represented by Karrie Delaney (D-Centreville) in the state House of Delegates, and by John J. Bell in the state Senate.
+South Riding lies entirely within Virginia's 10th congressional district, currently represented in Congress by Representative Suhas Subramanyam (D-Brambleton).
+It is represented by Atoosa Reaser (D-Sterling) in the state House of Delegates, and by Kannan Srinivasan in the state Senate.